George Zweig

-Early life
+Early life and education

-Zweig was born in Moscow, Soviet Union.
+Zweig was born on May 30, 1937 in Moscow, Russian SFSR, Soviet Union, into a Jewish family.
 His father was a structural engineer.
-He graduated from the University of Michigan in 1959, with a bachelor's degree in mathematics, having taken numerous physics courses as electives.
+He graduated from the University of Michigan in 1959 with a bachelor's degree in mathematics, having taken numerous physics courses as electives.
 He earned a PhD degree in theoretical physics at the California Institute of Technology in 1964.